View Count: 1886

 The Grateful Dead and the people who attended their concerts back then had very obvious overtones as people who were concerned with what was wrong with society.
 In response, these people put themselves in a position where they were not contributing to society as much as they should.

-After reminiscing about the Up with People event I saw more than thirty years ago, I reviewed their website today.
+After reminiscing about the Up with People event I saw over thirty years ago, I reviewed their website today.
 I found the following language on the site:

 I liked the idea that the Up with People group seemed to stand for and focus on so much that was positive.